dennislee22/dennislee22.github.io/docs/cml/imagep.md

 ---

+The following experiments are carried out using the Jupyterlab notebook.
 Here's the [link](https://github.com/dennislee22/machineLearning/blob/master/img_processing.ipynb) to download the complete notebook.

 - Declare the variables.